 Mugwort weeds are sprawling, spreading plants that bloom from July to September.
 Flowers are multiple clustered yellow discs on a flat base.
 They eventually produce small inconspicuous brown, nut-like seeds.
 When crushed, the leaves produce a strong aroma, somewhat like sage.

-The plant is a perennial, which favors ditches, fields, along roadsides and paths, and most disturbed areas.
+The plant is a perennial that favors ditches, fields, along roadsides and paths, and most disturbed areas.
 It will even grow in turf where mechanical control is nearly impossible.
 The plant has some history of dermatological toxicity in some individuals.
 Once mugwort gets a toehold in your garden, it will spread like wildfire through the root and underground stem system but also from seed in warm regions.

 Getting Rid of Mugwort